 Sit on the Sign of the Red Lion Bench made from the original stones from the tavern where the earliest classes at Queen’s College were held.
-(Queens College is the name on the colonial charter that represents the founding of Rutgers, The State University.)
+(Queens College is the name on the colonial charter that represents the founding of Rutgers, The State University of New Jersey.)

 Find one-of-a-kind book and document collections at the Rutgers University Libraries.

 See the works of students, faculty members, and distinguished outside artists at the Mason Gross Galleries at Civic Square.